ChatAFLndss/ChatAFL/README.md

 ./deps.sh
 ```

 ### 1.2.
-Preparing Docker Images [~40 minutes]
+Preparing Docker Images [~40-80 minutes]

 Run the following command to set up all docker images, including the subjects with all fuzzers:

+**If NSFuzz is used for evaluation, before running the `setup.sh` script, download the included tar.gz files from Zenodo and place them in the folder `nsfuzz-images`.**

 ```bash
 KEY=<OPENAI_API_KEY> setup.sh
 ```

-The process is estimated to take about 40 minutes.
+The process is estimated to take about 40 (80 if NSFuzz images are included) minutes.
 We provide an OpenAI API key in the artifact appendix for the artifact evaluation.

 ### 1.3.
 Running Experiments